angelalejos/wp_cloudfront_iac/README.md

 - `tags`

-	An mapping array of tags that will be applied to resources that Terraform creates.
+	A mapping array of tags that will be applied to resources that Terraform creates.

 	Default: *empty* (no tags)